Ordinary Time: July 23rd

 - You might like to read about St. Birgitta of Sweden's Influence in Finland.

 - The Birgittine Order now has thirteen monasteries of contemplative nuns and a congregation of contemplative-apostolic sisters whose motherhouse is in Rome, in the actual former dwelling of St. Birgitta.
-For information about the sisters here are some websites: About the Birgittine Nuns in Vadstena, Birgittine Sisters, About the Brigittinesisters and SantaBirgitta.com.
+For information about the sisters here are some websites: About the Birgittine Nuns in Vadstena, Birgittine Sisters and About the Brigittine sisters

 - The Brigittine Monks existed from the 14th to the middle of the 19th century, when they were dispersed, largely due to European wars.
 (In 1970, a Brigittine Monk, Richard Reynolds, martyr, was declared a saint.)
 This monastery, the 1st in over 100 years, was founded in 1976 and has the Canonical status of a Priory “Sui Juris.”
 If you want to know about the monks visit Brigittine Monks of the Order of the Most Holy Savior.